 For a breather (and some fresh air), head over to Lodhi Gardens.
 You can spend hours wandering around the 15th century tombs, picnicking in the beautifully kept grounds or perusing the flower beds and herb gardens.
 Believe me, you’ll be grateful for a well-earned rest, and you can even get in an hour’s sunrise yoga in the specially designated yoga area if you’re keen.

 You can add experience packs to your holiday to theme it around your interests.
-Select the 'Foodie' experience pack to feast your way along Delhi's culinary trail..
-Head over to the itinerary builder to discover the other experiences you can choose from to create your perfect trip.
+Select the 'Foodie' experience pack to feast your way along Delhi's culinary trail.
+Explore our India Holidays, created by us and tailored by you

 This magnificent monument to the second Mughal emperor was the first garden tomb in India, and set in motion an architectural trend that peaked 80 years later with the construction of the Taj.Discover more